CIDARLAB/clotho3/clotho3-web/README.md

 - popover with HTML

+- $clotho.api
+    - ensure only instantiated once

 - Trails
-    - get bootstrapping to work
+    - icons other paver types
+    - add schema field to trails, rename by id, add to demo folder
+    - exercise template (into, video if want, question)
+    - prettyprint directive
     - implement quizzes with sortable

-- $clotho.api
+    - bootstrapping??
-    - ensure only instantiated once

 - editor
+    - use "ID" not "UUID"
+    - add description and dependencies fields
+        - dependencies should query other functions
+    - map BSON -> HTML5 data types
+    - create button
+        - typeahead searches schemas
+            - {"schema": "Schema", "name" : $viewValue}
+        - list some, and create button (which returns and sets controller id accordingly)
-    - popup to display UUID in test arguments
+    - query for test args
+        - show name, not uuid
+        - Popver with whole JSON shown
     - use form controller for validation
         - currently requires nested forms: https://github.com/angular/angular.js/issues/1404
-    - add novalidate via directive
     - new fields
         - multiple select
         - select
         - radios
         - file drops?
+    - add novalidate via directive
+        - need to test novalidate="true"
         - custom validation using ngForm or ngModel.$setValidity

     - function editor
         - integrate codemirror, tie to language selection

     - schema editor -- wait on stephanie

+- directive wrapper that expects response from clotho server

+- $http for data like menu_items, not Clotho.get()

 - UI Directives